-Throughout the year Phoenix Oil and Gas Limited acquired High Peak Royalties Limited (formerly Torrens Energy Limited) for \$10,352,088.
+In the 2014 financial year, Phoenix Oil and Gas Limited acquired High Peak Royalties Limited (formerly Torrens Energy Limited) for \$10,352,088.
 At the time the transaction took place the net assets acquired totalled \$9,398,463 meaning that the additional purchase price of \$953,625 represented a goodwill component on purchase.